-This bill would instead require that a bicycle operated under those circumstances be equipped with a white red flashing light on the rear that is visible from a distance of 500 feet to the rear when directly in front of lawful upper beams of headlamps on a motor vehicle, or, in lieu of the white red flashing light, reflective gear worn by the bicyclist.
+This bill would instead require that a bicycle operated under those circumstances be equipped with a red flashing red reflector, a solid red light, or a flashing red light on the rear that is visible from a distance of 500 feet to the rear when directly in front of lawful upper beams of headlamps on a motor-vehicle, or, in lieu of the red flashing light, reflective gear worn by the bicyclist. vehicle.
 By revising the definition of a crime, the bill would impose a state-mandated local program.
 The bill would also include a statement of legislative findings and declarations.